orneh24/gp-flux/README.md

 # gp-flux
 Openconnect GlobalProtect client traffic generator.
 This image is designed for simulating real user network traffic and performing stability/throughput testing.
-Container will default run for two hours.
+Container will default run for 1 hour, can be changed with variable TIMEOUT=seconds.
+Since the image uses Openconnect instead of the official GP software, a GlobalProtect Portal license is not required on firewall.

 Getting started;